Zuheros, the most beautiful village in Spain and gateway to the Sierra Subbética Natural Park

 Buy a ticket that is valid for the museum and the castle at the museum.
 There is not a great deal to see inside the castle but the views from the one remaining tower you are allowed to ascend are panoramic.
 Looking down from the tower, you also have a better appreciation of how the original town was laid out between the town walls.

 All the exhibits are on one floor, in two rooms.
 They concentrate on the finds made in Cueva de los Murciélagos, stone tools made by Neanderthals and the first humans and some early Neolithic pottery.
 The cave was even used during Roman times but not as habitation, more as a trading post for livestock between the markets.
 To while away the time the traders played dice, a set of which were found in the cave and are on display at the museum.

 Is Zuheros the most beautiful village in Spain?
-Not having seen them all, I am in no position to judge but it must certainly be a strong contender and it needs to be since its economy now depends on rural tourism and the olive.
+Not having seen them all, we are in no position to judge but it must certainly be a strong contender and it needs to be since its economy now depends on rural tourism and the olive.